khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-components.md

 Use the following guidelines and principles when naming properties.
 Consistent naming will make components easier to maintain and use.

-- Capitalize first character of key, and values are all lowercase.
+- Capitalize first character of the key (property name) and use all lowercase for each value.
 For example, "State: rest, hover, focus, active".
 - Properties should be as abstract as possible to indicate intent over style.
 For example, "Color: muted, enhanced" instead of "Color: light gray, blue".
 - Mark default properties by adding `(default)` after the property name.
 For example, "Size: sm, md (default), lg".
 - Keys can be presented conversationally using 'is' or 'has'.
 For example, "Has icon: true, false", or "Is checked: unchecked, indeterminate, checked".